bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 - [ ] All of the above.

 > ℹ️  Try again!
-One of these is untrue.
+Only one of these is true.

 # Introducing the Governing Houses

-There are two houses in OP governance, with independent and shared responsibilities in directing the network.
+There are two houses in OP governance, with independent and shared responsibilities in running the network.

-**The Token House** is responsible for managing network upgrades, incentives, and the treasury.
-It uses a stakeholder structure to incentivize growth of the network economy, and accrue stakeholder value.
+**The Token House** is responsible for managing network upgrades, incentives, and treasury.
+Its stakeholder structure incentivizes growth of the network economy, and generates stakeholder value.
 The house is also responsible for preserving decentralization — preventing capture of the network economy.

-**The Citizens’ House** allocates `RetroPGF` resources to community projects, according to the ‘Impact = Profit’ ethos, and helps to decide the parameters of citizenship.
+**The Citizens’ House** allocates `RetroPGF` resources to community projects, according to the ‘Impact = Profit’ ethos, and helps decide the parameters of citizenship.
 The house is incentivized to improve network quality-of-life, by funding public goods that improve the value of citizenship!

-Both houses maintain network balance through specific duties, voting mechanics, and `veto` abilities.
+Both houses maintain network balance through their duties, voting mechanics, and `veto` abilities.
 You can join either house, or both!
-Let’s take a closer look at their functions.
+Let’s take a closer look at each.

 ![](https://app.banklessacademy.com/lesson/images/optimism-governance/introducing-the-governing-houses-992f67be.png)